 We’ve heard homes for sale should be painted and staged so that potential buyers can envision their own interior style and personality.
 We’ve learned from color psychology that hues can scientifically influence our moods, behaviors, and even our decisions.
 But is it too far-fetched to assume that colors have the power to impact the sale price of our homes?
 Some people believe that there are house colors that sell.

 No color seems off-limits these days when it comes to statement front doors.
 Trending visuals reveal vibrant greens, purples, reds, yellows, and even pinks as first-impression hues.
 What color truly opens doors to increased sale possibilities though?
 According to the analysis, black and charcoal grey.
 Painting a front door one of these colors could increase a U.S. home sale price by 2.9% — up to$6,271 more than expected.
 That’s a statement.

-Red envelopes many kitchens since it’s known to stimulate appetite and conversation, but results reveal a specific shade of this energetic hue could reduce home price by $2,310.
+Red envelopes many kitchens since it’s known to stimulate appetite and conversation, but results reveal a specific shade of this energetic hue could reduce home prices by $2,310.
 Barn and brick red top the charts as what colors not to paint your kitchen.

 It probably won’t surprise you that a neutral like taupe was a chart-topper for living rooms, but what undertones were behind this generic hue?
 Living rooms painted a warm tan with pink and peach undertones were tied to a $2,793 — or a 1.3 % — increase.
 Darker peach and pink undertones of this shade were commonly found on accent walls.
 Punching it up in San Francisco, California specifically, burnt orange living rooms were said to increase the sale price by up to 5.2%.
 Channeling admiration for the Golden Gate Bridge, possibly?